nicaudinet/nicaudinet.github.io/_posts/2024-10-14-watersort-haskell.md

 type Bottle = [Color]
 ```

-Since we will only support levels of a fixed size, we only need our types to
+Since the game will only support levels of a fixed size, our model only needs
-represent a dozen colours, so I decided to model `Color` with a sum type:
+to represent about a dozen colours, so I decided to model `Color` with a sum
+type:

 ```haskell
 data Color